gbc1858/AWA_beamline_layout/README.md

    - tag - the category tag for each element.
    - comment - meaningless, for plotting the deflected paths only.

    The current available tags are shown in the following table.
 The corresponding figures to each element can be changed by replacing the image file in `img`.

    | Available Tags                                                                                                                                                    |
    |:-----------------------------------------------------------------------------------------------------------:|
    | gun, solenoid, linac, yag, Radiabeam skew, Radiabeam dipole, <br/>IMP quad, peach quad, tdc, slit, ict, pets, dut, <br/>trim, yag_down, yag_up, yag_straight, dot |

-4. If extra elements are added to the beamline, simply insert the element under the zone.
+2. If extra elements are added to the beamline, simply insert the element under the zone column.
 Note: the sequence of the elements DOES matter for plotting.

    <img src="readme_img/zone3a_comp.png" alt="drawing" width="300"/>